- Home

 Overview

-The process for diagnosing pleural mesothelioma often starts after seeing your GP or going to a hospital emergency department with shortness of breath, pain or another symptom.
-The doctor will examine you and take a history of your general health.
+The process for diagnosing pleural mesothelioma often starts with seeing a GP or going to hospital with shortness of breath, pain or other symptoms.
+The doctor will examine you and ask about your health history.

-If you think that you may have been exposed to asbestos – even if it was a long time ago – it’s important to let your doctor know.
-They will send you for initial tests and then refer you to a specialist – usually a respiratory physician (for chest symptoms) or a gastroenterologist (for abdominal symptoms).
+If you think you may have been exposed to asbestos – even if it was a long time ago – it’s important to tell your doctor.
+They will do initial tests and refer you to a specialist – usually a respiratory physician (for chest symptoms) or a gastroenterologist (for abdominal symptoms).

 You are likely to have several tests and see a range of different health professionals before a diagnosis of mesothelioma is made.
 This process can feel long and frustrating.